Accepting participants without ADHD, ASD and/or Learning Disabilities for all studies.

 Eligible Age Range: 8 years, 0 months through 12 years, 11 months

-Time Commitment: One 3-hour eligibility assessment via Zoom, 2-half day appointments, three days a week for 8 weeks to participate in the computer-reading program (20-30 minutes per day)
+Time Commitment: One 3-hour eligibility assessment via Zoom, two-half day appointments, three days a week for 8 weeks to participate in the computer-reading program (20-30 minutes per day)

 For more information, please click here